MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private-link.md

 ### Connect from an Azure VM in a network-to-network environment

-Configure a [network-to-network VPN gateway](/azure/vpn-gateway/vpn-gateway-howto-vnet-vnet-resource-manager-portal) connection to establish connectivity to an Azure Database for PostgreSQL - Flexible Server instance from an Azure VM in a different region or subscription.
+Configure a [network-to-network VPN gateway](/azure/vpn-gateway/vpn-gateway-howto-vnet-vnet-resource-manager-portal) connection to establish connectivity to an Azure Database for PostgreSQL flexible server from an Azure VM in a different region or subscription.

 ### Connect from an on-premises environment over VPN

-To establish connectivity from an on-premises environment to the Azure Database for PostgreSQL - Flexible Server instance, choose and implement one of the options:
+To establish connectivity from an on-premises environment to the Azure Database for PostgreSQL flexible server, choose and implement one of the options:

 - [Point-to-site connection](/azure/vpn-gateway/vpn-gateway-howto-point-to-site-rm-ps)
 - [Site-to-site VPN connection](/azure/vpn-gateway/vpn-gateway-create-site-to-site-rm-powershell)